thycotic/ss-docs/architecture/rabbitmq/index.md

 # RabbitMQ Example Architectures

-> **Note:** If you are a current customer with support hours for Thycotic Professional Services, you can discuss any of these diagrams in detail with one of our Services Solutions Architects.
+> **Note:** If you are a current customer with support hours for Thycotic Professional Services, you can discuss any of these diagrams in detail with one of our Professional Services Solutions Architects.

 ## Basic Single-Site Deployment